hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

    handshake.

-   If a server receives a ClientHello with an invalid cookie, it MUST respond with a HelloRetryRequest.
-To avoid repeatly entering a ClientHello (+ cookie) / HelloRetryRequests exchange interaction a client MUST reject a second HelloRetryRequest.
-Restarting the handshake from scratch allows the client to recover from a situation where it obtained a cookie that cannot be verified by the server.
+   If a server receives a ClientHello with an invalid cookie, it MUST NOT respond with a HelloRetryRequest.
+Restarting the handshake from scratch, without a cookie, allows the client to recover from a situation where it obtained a cookie that cannot be verified by the server.
+   As described in Section 4.1.4 of {{I-D.ietf-tls-tls13}},clients SHOULD also abort the handshake with an “unexpected_message” alert in response to any second HelloRetryRequest which was sent in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest).

 ##  DTLS Handshake Message Format